Difficult to be sure that a package install has ended

 Would you mind taking a look in /tmp/webgui-log.txt please?
 That should contain the logs.

-#17 Updated by Steve Beaver almost 4 years ago
+#17 Updated by Steve Beaver over 4 years ago

 Never mind the logs.

 My "Does the string begin with pfSense-pkg-" trick was crude and failed on all of the '-' in this package name, and once installed you cannot access the functionality because a required PHP function has been removed.

 I have fixed the former (you should see more sensible re-install all output now) and have sent a note to Renato about the latter.

 Thanks again for all of you testing.
 It really helps :)

 #19 Updated by Phillip Davis over 4 years ago

 General install, remove, reinstall and reinstall all seems good now.
 I just tried all the combinations on:

 built on Mon Oct 26 19:32:58 CDT 2015

 The functionality works and the messages along the way are consistent with what is happening.
 IMHO this is resolved.